sethworks/DiskSmartInfo/docs/en-us/Get-DiskSmartInfo.md

 ```

 ### -Quiet
-Displays only attributes, whose value is in Warning or Critical state.
+Displays only those attributes, that are critical and their Data is greater than 0,

-If attribute if critical, it is shown, if its Data greater than 0.
-If attribute is not critical, it is shown, if its Value is less or equal to its threshold.
+or that are non-critical and their Value is less or equal to their Threshold.

-If disk does not have attributes with values in Warning or Critical state, it is not shown.
+If there are no such an attributes for a disk, that disk is not shown.

+It can be changed by DiskSmartInfo config parameters.

+For more inforrmation, see about_DiskSmartInfo_config.

 ```yaml
 Type: SwitchParameter